Manesh-R/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_03d-Manage_Azure_Resources_by_Using_Azure_CLI.md

 In this lab, you will:

 + Task 1: Start a Bash session in Azure Cloud Shell
-+ Task 2: Create a resource group and an Azure managed disk by using Azure CLI
++ Task 2: Create an Azure managed disk by using Azure CLI
 + Task 3: Configure the managed disk by using Azure CLI

 ## Estimated timing: 20 minutes